fedengarcia/fedengarcia/README.md

 I'm a **Fullstack Developer** passionate about building complete digital experiences — from database to UI.
 When I'm not pushing code, I'm competing on the basketball court at a professional level.

-I work with AI tools daily and believe they're reshaping how great software gets built.

 ---

 ## 🚀 Tech Stack